hashkey-pro/api-doc/docs/Amazon3 API Doc EN.md

   * **TRANSFER** transfer permission is used for transfer interfaces.
   * **WITHDRAWAL** withdraw permission is used for creating or cancelling withdraw requests.

-* Users must set IP whitelist for API-KEY.
-Only the IPs in the whitelist can call the API.
+* Users can set IP whitelist for API-KEY.
+If user set IP for the API-KEY, only the IPs in the whitelist can call the API.
 Each API-KEY can be bound to a maximum of 5 IPs.
 If the user has multiple  API-KEYs, it is necessary to bind IP whitelists for them respectively.

 * Users need to authenticate the transaction through the API-KEY.
 Both REST and WebSocket modes are required.
 For the signature algorithm of the API-KEY, see the following chapters.